dreadknot/linux/README.md

 linux
 =====

 Notes and brain dump.
 Tricks and samples.
+Most of it is in issues https://github.com/dreadknot/linux/issues